-ABS sites will collate information about beneficiaries who have provided opt-in consent to have their data processed for the evaluation via a process that will be established from 2022 onwards.
+Our main analysis approach will require ABS sites to collate information about beneficiaries who have provided opt-in consent to have their data processed for the evaluation.
+We worked with four of the five partnerships to establish a recruitment process for collecting beneficiary consent during 20223.
 ABS sites will create lists of consenting beneficiaries, including information about the services they have participated in and key details required for linking with health and education datasets.